LuqmanShibly/LuqmanShibly/README.md

 - 👋 Hi, I’m @LuqmanShibly
-- 👀 I’m interested in software and game development!
+- 👀 My main interests lie in software and game development!
 - 🌱 I’m currently studying computer science at the University of Washington
 - 📫 How to reach me:
       - Instagram: luqman_shibly